bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21-supports-tor-v3.md

 Aaron van Wirdum: 00:02:48

 Yeah, and I think it's also because if you're sending transactions from an IP address, then network analyzers can reveal where transactions originated.
-Although I guess that's also being solved, right?
+Although I guess that's also being solved.
 There's other solutions for that as well.

 Sjors Provoost: 00:03:03

-That's defense in depth, right?
+That's defense in depth.
 Ideally your node behaves in a way that it looks indistinguishable from all other nodes.
 Your node downloads all the blocks and it downloads all the mempool transactions and you can't tell which wallet is running inside which node, but there's all these sneaky companies that try anyway.
 And then they might know that you sent a specific transaction, or then they might know which Bitcoins belong to you, and since your IP address is quite easy to figure out who you are.